- Sustainability A-Z

 Ensuring Compliance

 We conduct periodic business reviews with Tier I critical suppliers to ensure contract and Supplier Code compliance.
 Reviews are conducted, at a minimum, quarterly, but no less frequently than annually based on the size and complexity of the supplier.
 Any noted findings are recorded for corrective actions with responsibilities and dates assigned which are reviewed at following supplier reviews.
-The Supplier Code is monitored through a domestic and international WM Compliance and Ethics Helpline number.
-All consultants, contractors and suppliers are obligated to report any known or perceived violation of laws, regulations, WM policies or our Code.
+WM expects Suppliers to have processes and controls in place that help them comply with the expectations set forth in the Supplier Code of Conduct.
+WM also encourages Suppliers to implement their own code of conduct and other policies and procedures to cascade the business standards referenced throughout their own organizations and business practices.
+Additionally, WM cares and expects suppliers to SPEAK UP to report any known or perceived violations of laws, regulations, our policies, or our Code.
+Consultants, contractors, and suppliers can report issues confidentially through the WM Integrity Helpline at 1-800-265-9381 (U.S. and Canada) or 001.877.801.2359 (India), its website (wm.com/speakup), or to the WM Compliance and Ethics department (ethics@wm.com).
+The WM Integrity Helpline is maintained by a third party and reports can be made anonymously 24 hours a day, 7 days a week.
 We reserve the right to audit and inspect supplier operations during the term of the contract and for a limited time after termination.
-WM has limited operations outside of North America.
 To ensure compliance with international laws, WM has established an International Compliance Committee, which manages the company’s international compliance activities and oversees related processes, policies and guidelines.

 Supplier Sustainability Risks